panaverse/learn-generative-ai/10_hugging_face/readme.md

 Ultimately, the best choice depends on your specific needs and experience level.
 If you're starting with NLP, Hugging Face Transformers offers a convenient and accessible entry point.
 For advanced users seeking complete control and customization, PyTorch provides the necessary flexibility.

-I hope this clarifies the key differences between Hugging Face Transformers and PyTorch.
-Feel free to ask if you have any further questions!